friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/camera/cameraRotation.md

 ---

-ADD LINK
-Find the original shader code [here](unity/cameraMatrix.md).
+Find the original shader code [here](../../../shaders/animation/Camera_Anim.md) as **mode 1**.
+It was expanded to allow  rotations around an arbitrary axis.